-In advance of Operations, the Observatory is generating various datasets (both real and simulated), as part of efforts to commission and scientifically validate the telescope.
+In advance of Operations, the Observatory is generating various datasets (both real and simulated), as part of efforts to commission and scientifically validate the telescope and data-processing systems.
 Some of these datasets have value to the astronomy community - for example, to help them prepare for early operations - and so, are published as a series of Data Previews (DP).
 As for the majority of operational datasets, the DPs are restricted to DRH.